elaforge/karya/doc/derivation.md

 will presumably cause everything under it to play as tremolo.
 If one of the notes underneath has a `+cresc`, then the instrument will get `+trem+cresc`, which it might have a special sample for, or it might decide which one to apply based on priority.
-Details are in 'Perform.Midi.Instrument.KeyswitchMap'.
+Details are in 'Perform.Midi.Patch.AttributeMap'.

 Note that there are two different approaches here: a tremolo could be realized as the `+trem` attribute, which delays the realization to the instrument.
 Or